NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.2.Chapter/chp_2_exercises/README.md

 operators, and (2) start thinking about compound entities (like time of day) that are represented with multiple values.

-	1. Create a new program called Time.java.
-From now on, we won't remind you to start with a small, working program, but you should.
+	1. Create a new program called Exercise 2_2.

 	2. Following the example program in Section 2.4, create variables named hour, minute, and second.
 Assign values that are roughly the current